Victorian Women's Suffrage Society

 Victorian Women's Suffrage Society was an Australian organization for women's suffrage, founded in 1884.
 It organized the struggle for women's suffrage in the State of Victoria in Australia.
 It was the first women's suffrage society in Australia.

+Formation

-The organisation was founded by Henrietta Dugdale and Annie Lowe.
+The organisation was founded by Henrietta Dugdale and Annie Lowe, and Elizabeth Rennick.
 Dugdale had started the campaign for women's suffrage in 1868, and the campaign was organized with the foundation of the organization.
 The purpose of the organization was 'To obtain the same political privileges for women as now possessed by male voters'.
 It was open for both male and female members.

-The state of Victoria introduced women's suffrage in 1908, last in Australia.
+The organisation was founded and named at a meeting in South Yarra on 8 May 1884 chaired by Dugdale.
+Rennick was appointed secretary and treasurer, and the executive committee included Dugdale and Lowe.

+Activity

+The Victorian Women's Suffrage Society ran public meetings to formulate resolutions.
+They engaged with the press, writing letters, distributing literature, and sent deputations to engage with politicians and prominent members of the colony.
+The primary speakers at their meetings were Dugdale, Lowe and Brettena Smyth.
+Smyth had joined the organisation and become part on the committee in 1885.